armory/webinar/first-k8s-pipeline/README.md

 ## Files Needed:
-gitops/manifests/*.yml -- all the kubernetes manifests are located in this folder The image we will be deploying is `away168/rps:v0.1.1`
+gitops/manifests/*.yml -- all the kubernetes manifests are located in this folder The image we will be deploying is `away168/rps:v1.0.0`

+Note if you're running this training material with a Minnaker instance - use the `ingress.yml` instead of the `service.yml`.

 ## Source code for RPS App
 github.com/away168/RPS-App